rafaelpcarneiro/fakeNewsAnalysis/README.md

 <em>v</em> interacts with <em>u</em>.

-**The objective**  is to analyse the persistent homology of many graphs related with different keywords and to observe how fakenews influence their topological structure.
+<strong>The objective</strong>  is to analyse the persistent homology of many graphs
+related with different keywords and to observe how fakenews influence their topological structure.
 These features can be used to classify graphs between 'organic graphs' or 'graphs influenced by fakenews'.